Skip to main content

 As the Culleoka area continues to grow, the school will grow with it just as it has in the past.
 Who knows how many students the school will prepare for a bright and shining future.

-Special thanks to Ms. Jane McNaron (teacher at Culleoka Unit School) for compiling this information.
+Special thanks to Ms. Jane McNaron (retired teacher at Culleoka Unit School) for compiling this information.